-More details on the integration of the above Recipes approach to the pattern-driven SPDI management of the SEMIoTICS deployment (across all layers, including network) can be found in deliverable D4.1.
+More details on the integration of the above Recipes approach to the pattern-driven SPDI management of the SEMIoTICS deployment (across all layers, including network) can be found in deliverable D4.1 and its follow-up, D4.8.

-4 PATTERN-DRIVEN NORTHBOUND INTERFACE
+PATTERN-DRIVEN NORTHBOUND INTERFACE

 To support the capabilities detailed in Section 1, in addition to the SBI and NBI interfaces and associated technologies detailed in D3.1 and D3.2 a pattern-driven NBI is integrated into the SEMIoTICS SDN controller (SSC).
 We discuss the corresponding design herein.
-The design augments the semantically rich networking capabilities with SPDI-driven management of the network layer's operation, as well as its interactions with the south (the field layer) and north (e.g., the SEMIoTICS backend, IoT applications, and external IoT platforms) entities.
+The design augments the semantically rich networking capabilities with SPDI-driven management of the network layer's operation, as well as its interactions with the south (the field layer) and north (e.g., the SEMIoTICS backend, IoT applications, and external IoT platforms) 4 entities.

-4.1 Interface Design
+Interface Design

-As per SEMIoTICS architecture definition (Figure 12), the majority of interactions at the SSC's exposed NBI are consumed by the overarching Pattern Orchestrator.
+As per SEMIoTICS architecture definition (see Figure 12, with highlighted components), the majority of interactions at the SSC's exposed NBI are consumed by the overarching Pattern Orchestrator.
 In the controller YANG is used as a general-purpose modelling language.
-In order to be compatible with the OpenDaylight controller that already supports YANG, we implement the aforementioned NBIs as REST-based RPCs defined in YANG.
+In order to be compatible with the OpenDaylight 4.1 controller that already supports YANG, we implement the aforementioned NBIs as REST-based RPCs defined in YANG.
 In addition, the YANG language, being protocol independent, can be converted into any encoding format, e.g. XML or JSON that the network configuration protocol supports.
 In order to be flexible in terms of using a variety of network management tools it is considered beneficial to use YANG for modelling.